-- 27. For customers whose accounts are dormant or in-operative, bank/DFIs may allow credit entries without changing at their own, the dormancy status of such accounts.
-Debit transactions/ withdrawals shall not be allowed until the account holder requests for activation and produces afresh attested copy of his/her CNIC and bank/DFI is satisfied with CDD of the customer. - 28.
+- 26. For customers whose accounts are dormant or in-operative, bank/DFIs may allow credit entries without changing at their own, the dormancy status of such accounts.
+Debit transactions/ withdrawals shall not be allowed until the account holder requests for activation and produces attested copy of his/her CNIC if already not available and bank/DFI is satisfied with CDD of the customer. - 27.
 In relation to Para 26 and 27 above, it may be noted that transactions e.g. debits under the recovery of loans and markup etc. any permissible bank charges, government duties or levies and instruction issued under any law or from the court will not be subject to debit or withdrawal restriction.